JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 </html>
 ```

 Peity.js depends on jQuery.
 Hence the latter is imported first; the data for the chart is placed in a `<span>`, and the `peity` method is then used on the element containing the data.
-Peity.js uses `<span>` \index{HTML} tags as these work inline, using a `<div>` the chart will still display, but the purpose of using peity.js would be defeated.
+Peity.js uses `<span>` HTML\index{HTML} tags as these work inline, using a `<div>` the chart will still display, but the purpose of using peity.js would be defeated.

 ## Dependencies {#widgets-realistic-deps}

 Once the package is created and the widget scaffold laid down, we need to add the JavaScript dependencies without which nothing can move forward.

 Two dependencies are required in order for peity.js to run: peity.js and jQuery.
-Instead of using the \index{CDN} those are downloaded as this ultimately makes the package more robust (more easily reproducible outputs and no requirement for internet connection).
+Instead of using the CDN\index{CDN} those are downloaded as this ultimately makes the package more robust (more easily reproducible outputs and no requirement for internet connection).
 Each of the two libraries is placed in its own respective directory.

 ```r
 dir.create("./inst/htmlwidgets/jquery")